-We therefore investigate the impact of prioritizing food items originating regionally in ASEAN countries83.
+We therefore investigate the impact of prioritizing food items originating regionally in ASEAN countries84.

-Methodologically, we replace food imports from non-ASEAN countries of origin, with food imports from ASEAN countries (proportionately with their current weights within the total imported quantities for the respective commodities)84.
+Methodologically, we replace food imports from non-ASEAN countries of origin, with food imports from ASEAN countries (proportionately with their current weights within the total imported quantities for the respective commodities)85.

-It is plausible that imports ASEAN countries from displace relatively less carbon intensive options from other countries of origin85.
-Indeed, looking at structure of the new emissions, Embodied Carbon for Foods (accounting for the lifecycle stages covering raw materials sourcing up until the point of export)
+It is plausible that imports from ASEAN countries relatively displace carbon intensive options from other countries of origin86.
+Indeed, looking at the new structure of Embodied emissions, Carbon for Foods (accounting for the lifecycle stages covering raw materials sourcing up until the point of export)